-- (b) False alarm means an alarm signal eliciting a response by public safety personnel when a situation requiring a response by public safety does not in fact exist.
+- (b) False alarm means an alarm signal eliciting a response by the public safety personnel police or fire departmentwhen a situation requiring a response by public safety the police or fire department/does not in fact exist.
 False alarm does not include an alarm signal caused by violent conditions of nature or other extraordinary circumstances not reasonably subject to control by the alarm operator or alarm user.
-Alarms resulting from the following conditions are not considered false alarms: - Criminal activity or unauthorized entry. - 2.
+Alarms resulting from the following conditions are not considered false alarms: - 1.
+Criminal activity or unauthorized entry. - 2.
 Earthquake or other natural occurrence causing structural damage to the protected premises. - 3.
 High winds sufficient to activate motion detection systems or causing physical damage to the protected premises. - 4.
 Flooding of the protected premises due to overflow of natural drainage. - 5.
 Lightning bolt causing physical damage to the protected premises. - 6.
 Telephone line malfunction verified in writing by a telephone company supervisor. - 7.
-Electrical service interruption verified by the Gulf Power Company. - Communication to city public safety personnel before a unit is dispatched to investigate clearly indicating that the alarm resulted from authorized entry, authorized system test, or other noncriminal cause. - 9.
+Electrical service interruption verified by the Gulf Power Company. - Communication to city public safety personnel the police or fire department before a unit is dispatched to investigate clearly indicating that the alarm resulted from authorized entry, authorized system test, or other noncriminal cause. - 9.
 An alarm caused on the reasonable but mistaken belief that a burglary, robbery, or other criminal offense, fire emergency, or other emergency is in progress. - 10.
-The generation of a false alarm which is beyond the reasonable control of the system user. - (c) Excessive false alarms occur when any alarm system produces more than three (3) false alarms in any calendar year; however, persons installing a new alarm system or making substantial modifications to an existing system shall be entitled to a grace period during which alarms generated by such system shall be deemed nonfalse alarms, provided further that this grace period shall cease thirty (30) days after installation of or modification to an alarm system; provided further that the chief of the police or fire departments shall have the authority to grant an extended grace period for good cause shown upon request.

-(3) Response to alarms:
+The generation of a false alarm which is beyond the reasonable control of the system user. - (c) Excessive false alarms occur when any alarm system produces more than three (3) false alarms in any calendar year; however, persons installing a new alarm system or making substantial modifications to an existing system shall be entitled to a grace period during which alarms generated by such system shall be deemed nonfalse alarms, provided further that this grace period shall cease thirty (30) days after installation of or modification to an alarm system; provided further that the chief of the police or fire departments shall have the authority to grant an extended grace period for good cause shown upon request. - (3) Response to alarms: - (a) Whenever an alarm is activated in the Ccity of Pensacola limits thereby requiring an emergency response to the location by the police or fire department and the police or fire department does respond, the responding police or fire department personnel on the scene of the activated alarm system shall inspect the area protected by the system and shall determine whether the emergency response was in fact required as indicated by the alarm system or whether the alarm signal was a false alarm. - (b) If the police or fire department personnel at the scene of the activated alarm system determines the alarm to be false, they said officersshall make a report of the false alarm, a notification of which shall be mailed or delivered to the alarm user at the address of said alarm system installation location, advising the alarm user of the false alarm.

-- (a) Whenever an alarm is activated in the city limits thereby requiring an emergency response to the location, the responding personnel on the scene of the activated alarm system shall inspect the area protected by the system and shall determine whether the emergency response was in fact required as indicated by the alarm system or whether the alarm signal was a false alarm. - (b) If the personnel at the scene of the activated alarm system determines the alarm to be false, they shall make a report of the false alarm, a notification of which shall be mailed or delivered to the alarm user at the address of said alarm system installation location, advising the alarm user of the false alarm. - (c) The mayor shall have the right to inspect any alarm system on the premises to which a response has been made, and may cause an inspection of such system to be made at any reasonable time thereafter.
+(c) The mayor chief of the police or fire department or his designeeshall have the right to inspect any alarm system on the premises to which a response has been made, and he may cause an inspection of such system to be made at any reasonable time thereafter.